If I were to ask you this question, “What is your most precious possession?” what would be your reply?

 Of course, there are such things are hereditary diseases, birth defects or congenital disabilities and ailments caused by accidents.
 These are outside our control — but the vast majority of human illnesses are emotionally induced.
 Therefore, I say to you again: Good health is a gift you can give yourself.

-Body, a self healing system
+The body is a self healing system

 All systems of medicine and surgery are based on the fact that the body is a self-healing mechanism.
 Drugs are prescribed only to ease symptoms.
 Surgery is performed to bring cut parts of the body together, after removing infected parts.
 In either case the doctor knows that if the patient is made to rest in comfort, the healing process of the body will take care of the rest!

 If you find this difficult to believe, just consider how the body’s defences rush to the site of the wound when you cut yourself.
 In a trice, the bleeding stops; in a while, the healing starts; in a few days the wound is closed and the skin is new!